annsever4/sample-form-verification/README.md

 Project done at SFSU to create a sample form showing use of verification, Google Maps API, Bootstrap, and user centered design concepts.
 Documentaion and screenshots can be found in the Sample-Form-Documentation.pdf

+Screenshots of form used in documentation can be found in the HCIFormScreenshots folder.

 form.html is the root of the project and is the starting point for usage.
 To test:
   1) Download/Clone repository